Netflix/spectator-go/README.md

 `spectator.Registry` now supports different writers.
 The default writer is `writer.UdpWriter` which sends metrics to spectatord through UDP.

-Writers can be configured through `spectator.Config.Location` (`sidecar.output-location` in file based configuration).
+Writers can be configured through `spectator.Config.Location`.
 Possible values are:

 - `none`: Configures a no-op writer that does nothing.
 Can be used to disable metrics collection.